DataVizForAll/datavizforall.github.io/_pages/syllabus.md

   - Learn in class: Copy, Edit, and Host a Simple Leaflet Map
   - Bonus: [Recipe for Jack's Semi-Famous Pumpkin Chocolate Chip Cookies on GitHub](https://github.com/JackDougherty/pumpkin-choc-chip)
 - Prep for Leaflet Code Editing quiz, to be taken during any 2-hour period by Sun 9pm on [Moodle](https://moodle.trincoll.edu).
-- In-class: Finalize Build 4 Progress Reports for Community Partners
+- In-class: Finalize Build 4 Progress Reports for Community Partners, due Monday 9pm, in order to forward them one day before our meeting

 ### Wed Oct 30
-- In-class: Progress Report with CLJ Community Partners on Zoom, 11:40-12:30
+- In-class: Progress Report with Center for Leadership & Justice community partners on Zoom, 11:40-12:30
 - Start thinking about your preferences for final projects (Builds 5-8).
 Working in duos is strongly encouraged and priority will be given to students who wish to partner with another student.
 No more than two students per team, but some projects can be divided into coordinated separate teams (working on related questions and data, but graded separately).
 While you can choose to work solo, you will be held to the same expectations as a duo.

 ### Mon Nov 4